SEND & Inclusion

 Our aim is to create an atmosphere of inclusion, encouragement, respect and sensitivity.

-Our Accessibility Plan can be found in the 'Policies' section on our website, here: Accessibility Plan 2020-21
+Our Accessibility Plan can be found on the Policies page.

 Our SENDCo is Mrs Rebecca Rhodes.